deep-bi/druid-multi-stage-query/docs/DEV.md

 Restart Druid.

-To display query results and stage info of native-query-controller tasks on the web-ui, patched web-console should be used.
+### [NOTE] To display query results and stage info of native-query-controller tasks on the web-ui, patched web-console should be used.